Skip to content

 First of all.
 Margarita and Magdalena Voglar are by no means Ennstal newcomers.
 Quite apart from the fact that they have practically been injected with the Ennstal-Classic spirit with their mother’s milk (well, mathematicians will pick this apart now, but please allow the Chronsites to do the flowering …), because their parents are rightly considered veterans of the event; the young ladies themselves have also been in the starting field of the competition for years.

 The fact that Margarita and Magdalena Voglar are a winning women’s team is not something we want to overemphasise here.
 There is no reason to do so.
-First of all, those familiar with the event know that the second Ennstal-Classic in history was won by the all-women’s team of Jutta Roschmann and Nicole Neukunft in 1994, which was refreshingly not an issue back then, as one would only wish today.
-And the first Ennstal a year earlier, which was won by a certain Walter Röhrl, was, according to him, mainly due to the co-drivers, his wife Monika.
-Generally speaking, mixed teams know from history that it is usually down to the women’s overview when a team achieves success in a competition where hundredths of a second are important over distances of more than 1000 kilometres.
-So it was only a matter of time before another all-women team would climb to the top of the Ennstal Classic podium.
+Those familiar with the event know the second Ennstal-Classic was won by an all-women team in 1994.
+Jutta Roschmann and Nicole Neukunft took victory that year.
+Back then, it was not a major issue, unlike today.
+The first Ennstal-Classic in 1993 was won by Walter Röhrl.
+He later said the result was mainly thanks to his co-driver, his wife Monika.
+In general, mixed teams know the importance of female co-drivers.
+Their overview often decides success in events measured in hundredths of seconds.
+This applies over distances of more than 1000 kilometres.
+It was only a matter of time before another all-women team reached the top.
+Now, another all-women team has climbed the Ennstal-Classic podium.
 And this year it happened.

 But what is much more pleasing and warms the heart is the combination of youth and ladylike behaviour that overwhelmed us here.
 And somehow created a good atmosphere from the very first special stage onwards.
 There was a certain sense of excitement among the fans and spectators.
 Everyone helped the Voglars.
-Rarely have there been so many people clamouring for the time sheets during half-day classifications, the server of the Ennstal-Classic website, the one with the results, threatened to collapse under the load of access at times.
-And when on Friday at noon at the latest the Klackls, who were already in second place at that time, admitted not unhappily that the girls could hardly be beaten this year, a kind of wave arose which not only wished the girls overall victory, but literally swept them away.
-The final in Gröbming was a correspondingly big success, as the top ten formed up for the last lap around the GP course and, although not everything was decided yet, a lot was.
+Rarely have so many people clamoured for the time sheets during half-day classifications.
+The Ennstal-Classic results server sometimes struggled under heavy traffic.
+By Friday at noon, the Klackl team admitted something remarkable.
+They were already in second place and said the girls could hardly be beaten this year.
+A wave of support formed around the Voglars.
+It not only wished them victory but carried them forward.
+The final in Gröbming became a major success.
+The top ten lined up for the final lap around the GP course.
+Not everything was decided yet, but much of it already was.

 Third place changed hands (the youngsters Kapsch/Antoni were overtaken by the veterans Erich and Roswitha Volk, as those in the know will recognise: also a mixed team), otherwise the start ramp belonged to Margarita and Magdalena as expected.
 The champagne flowed freely and the rest of the day was a party until late into the night.